 Student Appropriations Committee (SAC) – The purpose of SAC is to allocate funds to Recognized Student Organizations which meet the eligibility requirements as defined by the SAC allocation process.
 SAC funding shall be regarded as supplementary support rather than the sole source of revenue for Recognized Student Organizations.

-Environmental Sustainability Mentorship Committee (ESMC) – The purpose of the ESMC is to create a collaborative group between the Student Association, students, faculty, staff, and administration to promote the ideals and practices of environmental sustainability at UWM.
-The ESMC will also allocate the Green Fund and mentor students to implement approved student-led sustainability projects and initiatives on campus that meet the eligibility requirements of the Green Fund allocation process.
+Green Fund Allocation and Mentorship Committee (GFAMC) – The purpose of the GFAMC is to create a collaborative group between the Student Association, students, faculty, staff, and administration to promote the ideals and practices of environmental sustainability at UWM.
+The GFAMC will also allocate the Green Fund and mentor students to implement approved student-led sustainability projects and initiatives on campus that meet the eligibility requirements of the Green Fund allocation process.
+This was previously known as the Environmental Sustainability Mentorship Committee (ESMC).

 The Equitable Accessibility Advocacy Committee (EAAC) – The EAAC exists to identify and address issues related to the accessibility of all students on and around campus.
 Additionally, this committee intends to advocate for and promote success, support, safety, and inclusivity of students marginalized by accessibility issues.
 In addition, the EAAC will strive to educate the student body as well as closely communicate and collaborate with the UWM Accessibility Resource Center, DREAM, NAMI, and other resource centers that deal with students facing similar issues.